Yorke and Northern Local Health Network response to coronavirus disease 2019 (COVID-19)

 Hospital inpatients — Maximum 2 visitors per day.

-Outpatients and Emergency — Maximum 2 adult visitors per day (1 adult visitor preferred).
+Outpatients and Emergency — Maximum 1 adult visitor per day.

 Visiting hours: Confirm visiting hours with the local health service,